 Department of Energy (DOE):

-- All foreign travel must have DOE approval through the DOE’s Foreign Travel Management System (FTMS).
+- All foreign travel from Contract Funding must have DOE approval through the DOE’s Foreign Travel Management System (FTMS).

 - The SDR has been delegated the responsibility for obtaining any required approvals and authorizing in writing both foreign and domestic travel.